tpope/heroku-wildcards/README.markdown

     web.1: up 2013/03/02 11:53:30 (~ 9h ago)
     web.2: up 2013/03/02 11:56:05 (~ 9h ago)

+You can also use commas for more precise specification:

+    $ heroku maintenance:on -a thing1,thing2

-You can also match against the Git remote name:
+Or match against the Git remote name:

     $ heroku info -r*